marekpiotrow/UWrMaxSat/README.md

 Since the version 1.4 you can use the solver as a library with the IPAMIR interface (see [IPAMIR](https://maxsat-evaluations.github.io/2022/incremental.html)).
 Some UWrMaxSat parameters can be set in the environment variable UWRFLAGS, for example, UWRFLAGS="-v1 -scip-cpu=120".
 It works both with the library and with the standalone application.

+Since version 1.6.1 the IPAMIR library runs the SCIP solver in a separate thread in the similar way as the standalone application.
+This default behaviour can be changed by setting UWRFLAGS="-no-par".

 ================================================================================
 ### Quick Install